Kathy Johnson Art

 - 2 inch brush for applying the alum

-- Two - 6" x 8.75" & two - 2.75" x 3.75" pieces of book board, heavy chipboard, back of a sketchbook or drawing paper pad (Grain direction does not matter, these are just to protect the paper in your bundles)
+- Three - 6.75" x 9.5" & two - 3" x 4" pieces of cardboard (book board, heavy chipboard, back of a sketchbook or drawing paper pad - Grain direction does not matter, these are just to protect the paper in your bundles

-- Small cup or bowl and a spoon to apply the flower sprinkles
+- Small cup and a spoon to help with applying flower sprinkles

 - Optional: tweezers (can be helpful in placing and removing plant material)